SuprDewd/www.akc.is/cv.md

 1. Jordan Haldane, "A Web Program for the 8-Tile Game", 2011
 1. Kenneth Chan, "Guess a Formula from a Sequence of Numbers", 2011

-## Examiner / Opponent

-1. Internal ...
-1. Convener
-1. External/Opponent HR*2
+## Examiner, opponent, etc.

+1. Internal examiner for Adam Gundry (Strathclyde), PhD, *Type Inference, Haskell and Dependent Types*, 2013
+1. Convener for Pierre-Evariste Dagand (Strathclyde), PhD, *Reusability and Dependent Types*, 2013
+1. Opponent for Lína Viðarsdóttir (Reykjavik University), MSc, *Isomorphisms between consecutive pattern classes*, 2014
+1. Opponent for Hjalti Magnússon (Reykjavik University), MSc, *Sorting Operators and Their Preimages*, 2013

 ## Teaching experience at the University of Strathclyde